markramos2003/markramos2003/README.md

 - 📚 Epidemiologist in process.

 - 🤔 Always thinking about how do it better.

+- 🌴 From the Caribbean Costa Rica

  **Graduated from** Costa Rican Humanistic High School